-Senior citizens are staying home longer than ever before with the help of technology, family, and skilled home care.
-Many families aim to keep their aging loved one at home for as long as possible; home is, after all, comfortable and familiar.
-Among other considerations, appropriate medication management is key for maintaining health and wellbeing for aging loved ones at home.
+Senior citizens are staying home longer than ever with the help of technology, family, and skilled home care.
+Many families aim to keep their aging loved ones at home for as long as possible; home is, after all, comfortable and familiar.
+Among other considerations, appropriate medication management is critical for maintaining the health and well-being of aging loved ones at home.

 The Challenges of Medication Management

 Self-management of medications can become more challenging over time.
-A decrease in muscle tone and diseases like arthritis can make it quite a feat just to get a bottle open and handle small pills.
+A decreased muscle tone and diseases like arthritis can make it quite a feat to get a bottle open and handle small pills.
 Changes in swallowing can make it difficult to get larger or whole pills down safely.
-Changes in diet and appetite can result in taking pills on an empty stomach and becoming ill or damaging the stomach.
-Changes in memory and cognition can interfere with a structured medication schedule.
-A decline in vision can make it hard to read the label or tell which pill is which.
+Changes in diet and appetite can result in taking pills on an empty stomach and becoming ill or damaging the gut.
+Finally, changes in memory and cognition can interfere with a structured medication schedule.
+For example, a decline in vision can make it hard to read the label or tell which pill is which.

-The dangers of managing medications with these limitations are great; both taking the wrong medications and failing to take medications may lead to severe complications including death.
+The dangers of managing medications with these limitations are great; taking the wrong drugs and failing to take medications may lead to severe complications, including death.